 Monitor your child’s Internet use.
 Know the sites they frequent, who their friends are, and be on the lookout for bullying messages.
 Take advantage of software that allows you convenient access to all of your child’s accounts without compromising the smartphone or devices.

 Simply put, bullying is dangerous and detrimental to your child.
 Children with special needs require parents who are diligent and observant to overcome the hostile situations that often develop.
 The tips provided here should help you do that.
-There are other resources available to help parents combat bullying, including the website StopBullying.gov.
+There are other resources available to help parents combat bullying, including StopBullying.gov.